BaconDavid/CRLM_Internship_Project/Read_me.md

 ### Utils
 This module includes some basic tools, like calculating metrics, building models, and some modifed models.
 In Utility script it has some tools functions such as path check.

-## Pre-processing
-This module includes the steps to pre-processing data.
-Not implemented yet and will add them in the future.
 ## Evaluation
 This module contains scripts for results analysis.
 In the future might add some visualization methods.